-In Women's Health, we are working to expand access to our contraceptive options.
+In Women's Health, we are working to expand access to our longacting reversible contraceptive, NEXPLANON or IMPLANON NXT, as well as other contraceptive options.

-- We have made significant progress in advancing Organon's women's health vision and are committed to exploring product development partnerships and other opportunities to improve and sustain access to this product in LMICs. - In Fertility, we are investing in programs that expand access to products and services, including partnerships with fertility employee benefits managers. - We remain committed to enhancing access to Women's Health products and biosimilars in the markets where they are approved for launch and distribution. - Our Established Brands portfolio comprises products that are that are generally beyond market exclusivity and face generic competition in the markets where they are available.
+- In early 2023, our JADA system, which treats PPH, launched outside the United States.
+We are committed to exploring product development partnerships and other opportunities to improve and sustain access to this product in low- and middle-income countries. - In Fertility, we are investing in programs that expand access to products and services, including partnerships with fertility employee benefits managers. - In 2022, we entered licensing agreements for XACIATO and for biosimilars of PERJETA, and PROLIA/XGEVA.
+Given the contractual obligations around these deals, our ability to manage intellectual property rights related to these products is limited.
+We remain committed to enhancing access to these products in the markets where they are approved for launch and distribution. - Our Established Brands portfolio comprises products that are that are generally beyond market exclusivity and face generic competition in the markets where they are available.
 We continue to invest in improving the quality of these products to preserve their value to patients and health systems.